lightelligence-io/docs/content/en/devices/managing-devices.md

 ## Categorizing devices

-Classify devices by specifying categories in the the accociated device types.
+Classify devices by specifying categories in the accociated device types.

 To assign categories, define custom ones resource identifier schemas or use established ones.